dushoff/pcard/notes.md

 Bell; Posting date is when you PAY
-So you do know where it should go, if it's the middle of a month
+So you do know where it should go, if it's the middle of a month I paid the Jun bill in mid-July, so I reconcile it with the July bill (in August)
 * https://mybell.bell.ca/Login
 * Log in as Chyun for internet
 * Pay bill with two credit cards